 2.)
 Don’t swear off social media!

-The older I get, the more private I am and the more ridiculous social media seems to me.
+The older I get, the more ridiculous social media seems to me.
 Facebook feels like over sharing.
-Twitter feels like a bunch of rambling, and YouTube feels like pulling back the blinds and letting my entire neighborhood peep in.
+Twitter feels like a bunch of rambling and YouTube feels like pulling back the blinds and letting my entire neighborhood peep in.
 But despite that, writers have to be social.
-Even with how uncomfortable it makes me feel, I know that the only way I will reach the level of success I desire, I will have to step out of my comfort zone and find my audience on the Internet.
+Even though I’d rather not do it, I know that the only way I will reach the level of success I desire, I will have to step out of my comfort zone and find my audience on the Internet.

 3.)
 Define what success means to you!